Lidocaine for Premature Ejaculation: How to Use It Safely

 Does Lidocaine Spray Have Side Effects?

-Yes, lidocaine spray has side effects.
+Yes, lidocaine spray can have side effects.

-Lidocaine spray side effects include:
+Lidocaine spray’s side effects may include:

 Irritation in your penis